 What’s the difference between Contiki and G Adventures?

 Contiki and G Adventures: two huge international tour companies offering the adventure of a lifetime through group travel.
 But which one to pick?!

 On the outside, Contiki and G Adventures do seem very similar: an all-inclusive bus tour around New Zealand for backpackers.
 However, there are subtle differences between the two which means you are likely to have such a different experience between the two.

-Whether it’s size of your tour group that is a deal-breaker or the types of adventure activities included in the package, this Contiki and G Adventures comparison aims to help you make a better informed decision when booking your adventure in New Zealand.
+Whether it’s the size of your tour group that is a deal-breaker or the types of adventure activities included in the package, this Contiki and G Adventures comparison aims to help you make a better-informed decision when booking your adventure in New Zealand.